 “The way to grow is by learning how to adopt a beginner’s mindset… Becoming a freethinker has many benefits.
 Come every day eager to learn and with an open mind.
 Be a beginner, never an expert”. ― Guru Tua

 Our culture promotes the idea that the best teachers are well-known celebrities.
 However, the opposite is often the case.
 The best teachers are not always those who seek public acclamation or endorsement.
 Those who spend a great deal of time promoting themselves are often copy-cats.
-They learn a little about something, then rebrand it and sell it as their creation.
+They learn a little about something, rebrand it and sell it as their creation.
 You see this in both the areas of business and spirituality.

 Becoming A Freethinker

 People seek experts because they are proficient and qualified to give opinions about the subject matter.
 The problem is determining who is an expert and who is masquerading as an expert.
 You see people in places of power not because they are outstanding leaders or teachers but because they amass a large group of followers.
-Social media has taught people to follow those with the largest following, but this has nothing to do with the accuracy of what they are saying.
+Social media has taught people to follow those with the largest following, but this has nothing to do with the accuracy of what they say.
 (1)

-Fox News is an excellent example of an extensive network that hires self-proclaimed experts who are vastly underqualified to give opinions about almost every subject from politics to medicine.
+Fox News is an excellent example of an extensive network that hires self-proclaimed experts who are vastly underqualified to give opinions about almost every subject, from politics to medicine.
 Yet, they have a substantial social following of people who are not freethinkers; they are followers of celebrities and sensational headlines.
 (2)

 “Always be a student.
 Beware of the hucksters and frauds.
 Don’t believe the opinions of those who are not qualified to speak on the subject.